filecoin-project/filecoin-docs/content/en/storage-provider/skills/Linux-skills/index.md

 Install Ubuntu LTS as a **headless server**.
 This means there is no desktop environment or GUI installed.
 It requires you to do everything on the command line.
 Not having a desktop environment on your server(s) has multiple advantages:

 - It reduces the attack surface of your systems.
-Fewer packages installed means fewer patches and updates but more importantly also fewer potential vulnerabilities.
+Fewer packages installed means fewer patches and updates, but more importantly, fewer potential vulnerabilities.
-- As you will be running several tasks on GPU (see [Reference Architectures]({{<relref "reference-architectures">}})), it's best to avoid running a Desktop Environment which might compete for resources on the GPU.
+- As you will be running several tasks on GPU (see [Reference Architectures]({{<relref "reference-architectures">}})), it's best to avoid running a desktop environment, which might compete for resources on the GPU.

+{{< alert >}}
+**Bonus tip**:

-**Bonus tip**: Exclude the `nvidia-drivers` and `cuda` packages from your updates <!--TODO NOBLOCK STEF BOB link to how - stef says actually I think this tip is really unhelpful unless we link to a tutorial on how these drivers are installed since they are not part of core Unbuntu https://linux.how2shout.com/how-to-install-cuda-on-ubuntu-20-04-lts-linux/ --> - once you have a working setup for your specific GPU, you won't want to risk breaking it without testing these packages first.
+Exclude the `nvidia-drivers` and `cuda` packages from your updates. <!--TODO NOBLOCK STEF BOB link to how - stef says actually I think this tip is really unhelpful unless we link to a tutorial on how these drivers are installed since they are not part of core Unbuntu https://linux.how2shout.com/how-to-install-cuda-on-ubuntu-20-04-lts-linux/ --> Once you have a working setup for your specific GPU, you won't want to risk breaking it without testing these packages first.
+{{< /alert >}}

 ## Command-line and environment variables
 All installation tasks and operational activities happen from the CLI.
-When installing and upgrading Lotus it is recommended to build the binaries from source code.
-Upgrades to lotus happen every two months or so.
-If you are unable to perform a mandatory lotus upgrade you may become disconnected from the filecoin network, which means you could be penalised and lose money, so it's vital to keep lotus up-to-date.
+When installing and upgrading Lotus, it is recommended to build the binaries from source code.
+Upgrades to Lotus happen every two months or so.
+If you are unable to perform a mandatory Lotus upgrade, you may become disconnected from the filecoin network, which means you could be penalized and lose money, so it's vital to keep Lotus up-to-date.

-Configuration parameters for the lotus client are stored in 2 places:
+Configuration parameters for the Lotus client are stored in 2 places:

 - into `config.toml` files in `~/.lotus`, `~/.lotusminer` and `~/.lotusworker`
 - into environment variables in `~/.bashrc` if you are using Bash as your shell